UniversalDependencies/UD_Egyptian-UJaen/README.md

 # Acknowledgments

+This work received support from the CA21167 COST action UniDive, funded by COST (European Cooperation in Science and Technology).
 I thank Agata Savary (UniDive/PARSEME), Daniel Zeman (UniDive/UD) and Marco Carlo Passarotti (CIRCSE) for introducing me to computational linguistics.

-# Publications
+# Publications related to the project

-- Díaz Hernández, Roberto Antonio.
+- Díaz Hernández, Roberto Antonio and Passarotti, Marco Carlo.
 2024.
-"Identification and Annotation of Body Part Multiword Expressions in Old Egyptian", Proceedings of the Joint Workshop on Multiword Expressions and Universal Dependencies (MWE-UD) @ LREC-COLING, 24-32.
+"Developing the Egyptian-UJaen Treebank".
+In D. Dakota et al. (eds.)
+Proceedings of the 22nd Workshop on Treebanks and Linguistic Theories (TLT 2024) Association for Computational Linguistics, pages 1–10. https://aclanthology.org/2024.tlt-1.1/
 - Díaz Hernández, Roberto Antonio.
-2024.
-"Old Egyptian Multiword Expressions Consisting of a Head Word and ib 'Heart'", Lingua Aegyptia 32.
+2025.
+"A Typology of Non-Projective Patterns in Unas’s and Teti’s Pyramid Texts".
+In E. Hajičová, S. Kahane (eds.)
+Proceedings of the Eighth International Conference on Dependency Linguistics (Depling, SyntaxFest 2025), pages 1-12. https://aclanthology.org/2025.depling-1.1/
-- Díaz Hernández, Roberto Antonio and Passarotti, Marco Carlo.
-In press.
-"Developing the Egyptian-UJaen Treebank".
+- Díaz Hernández, Roberto Antonio and Zeman, Daniel 2025.
+"Annotation of Relative Forms in the Egyptian-UJaen Treebank".
+In G. Bouma, Ç. Çöltekin (eds.)
+Proceedings of the Eighth Workshop on Universal Dependencies (UDW, SyntaxFest 2025), pages 11-21. https://aclanthology.org/2025.udw-1.2/.

 # Bibliography used for the Language Page